Guidehandover documentleaving a job

 What is a handover document?

-A handover document (sometimes called a transition document or knowledge transfer document) is a written summary of your role, active projects, key contacts, and critical knowledge — designed to help whoever comes after you get up to speed as quickly as possible.
+A handover document — sometimes called a transition document or knowledge transfer document — is a written summary of your role, active projects, key contacts, and critical knowledge.
+Its purpose is to help whoever comes after you get up to speed as quickly as possible.
+For a complete breakdown of the sections, see what to include in a job handover.

 The best handover documents don’t just describe what you do.
-They describe what the person reading it needs to do — and what they need to know to do it well.
+They describe what the person reading it needs to do, and what they need to know to do it well.
+There’s a meaningful difference between those two things.

 What to include